Amogh24/videochat/README.md

 1) Firebase: used for user authentication
 2) WebRTC: used for one-to-one calls
 3) PeerJS: used for group calls
+4) Socket.io: used as the signalling server
-4) Chat-Engine: used to create chat rooms
+5) Chat-Engine: used to create chat rooms
 ## Author
 Amogh Sachdeva